ForceMimic: Force-Centric Imitation Learning with Force-Motion Capture System for Contact-Rich Manipulation: Related Work

 \paragraph{Robot Imitation Learning}

 Imitation learning (IL) from human expert collected demonstrations has been widely applied in robot learning tasks.
-Behavior cloning (BC) \cite{alvinn}, as one of the simplest methods in IL, directly learns the policy mapping from observations to corresponding robot actions in a supervised manner.
+Behavior cloning (BC)~\cite{alvinn}, as one of the simplest methods in IL, directly learns the policy mapping from observations to corresponding robot actions in a supervised manner.
 Despite its simplicity, BC has shown many exciting results in various robot manipulations.
-Most methods parameterize the policy using neural networks \cite{bet, ibc, aloha}, mapping 2D raw image pixels to the action space, while some non-parametric approaches \cite{vinn} leverages the nearest neighbor to retrieve actions from the demonstration dataset.
-Recently, Diffusion Policy \cite{diffusion-policy} conditions on the vision representations and uses diffusion model to denoise the action trajectory.
-Built upon it, several approaches \cite{dp3, rise} have been adapted to 3D point clouds as observation.
+Most methods parameterize the policy using neural networks~\cite{bet, ibc, aloha}, mapping 2D raw image pixels to the action space, while some non-parametric approaches~\cite{vinn} leverages the nearest neighbor to retrieve actions from the demonstration dataset.
+Recently, Diffusion Policy~\cite{diffusion-policy-rss} conditions on the vision representations and uses diffusion model to denoise the action trajectory.
+Built upon it, several approaches~\cite{dp3, rise} have been adapted to 3D point clouds as observation.
 However, current imitation learning approaches focus predominantly on trajectory-based skills, lacking exploration of action spaces such as interaction forces.

-Force perception and control plays a crucial role in manipulation tasks, providing valuable and complementary information with visual guidance \cite{sensory}.
-Several works have explored the force leverage in contact-rich robotic manipulation, ranging from opening bottle caps \cite{feel}, assembling \cite{assembly} to playing Jenga \cite{see-feel-act}.
-Recently, MOMA-Force \cite{moma-force} utilizes the visual representation similarity to retrieve target action and wrench from the expert database and uses a PID-based controller \cite{impedance, admittance} to control the robot.
-In this paper, We propose a new paradigm of using orthogonal hybrid force-position control primitives to fit the model's predicted wrench-position parameters.
+Force perception and control plays a crucial role in manipulation tasks, providing valuable and complementary information with visual guidance~\cite{sensory}.
+Several works have explored the force in contact-rich robotic manipulation, ranging from opening bottle caps~\cite{feel}, assembling~\cite{assembly} to playing Jenga~\cite{see-feel-act}.
+Recently, MOMA-Force~\cite{moma-force} utilizes the visual representation similarity to retrieve target action and wrench from the expert database and uses a PID-based controller~\cite{impedance, admittance} to control the robot.
+ForceSight~\cite{forcesight} presents a transformer-based robotic planner that generates force-based objectives given a text input and an RGBD image.
+In this paper, We propose a new paradigm of using orthogonal hybrid force-position control primitives to fit the model's predicted continue wrench-position parameters.

 \paragraph{Robot Peeling}